BuildComplete-Company/BuildComplete-Company.github.io/README.md

 * Integration

 # Project managment

-We can deliver a broad range of IT and projectmanagement solutions, from web to vision and medico - from implementation to project management
+We deliver a broad range of IT  solutions and project management counsiling, from web to machinevision and medico

+# Company info
+* Location: Copenhagen
+* CVR: 43086685